 Contrary to what some may think, tax planning is not just a consideration at tax time.
 Instead, it is a year-round effort that requires careful planning and a finely-tuned financial strategy.

-The goal of tax planning is to lower your taxable income so you can reduce your overall tax bill.
-For instance, a tax plan may suggest selling poorly-performing investments before year’s end to create a deduction that shelters profits from more successful investments.
+The goal of tax planning is to lower your taxable income in order to reduce your overall tax bill.
+For example, a tax plan may suggest selling poorly performing investments before year’s end to realize losses that can offset gains from the sale of more successful investments.

 Financial Advisor Tax Planning Services